imixs/imixs-cloud/README.md

 ### Networks
-In this example there a three services all bound to a internal overlay network called 'backend'.
+In this example there a three services, all bound to a internal overlay network called 'backend'.
 Only the service 'imixs/imixs-office-workflow' is connected in addition to the external proxy network, so that only this application is visible outside of the stack.
 Read the [Imixs-Cloud setup guide](SETUP.md) to learn how the proxy network is working.

 ### docker deploy stack
-You can define new applications into the /apps/ directory.
+You can define new custom applications in the /apps/ directory.
 Each application has its own sub-folder and consists at least of one docker-compose.yml file.

+	 |+ apps/
+	    |+ MY-APP/
+	       |  docker-compose.yml

-To deploy and run your application into the Imixs-Cloud, you run the _docker stack deploy_ command:
+To deploy and run a custom application within the Imixs-Cloud, you run the _docker stack deploy_ command:

 	docker stack deploy -c apps/MY-APP/docker-compose.yml MY-APP